whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/space/astronomy-terms.md

 The apparent size of an object in the sky, or the distance between two objects, measured as an angle.
 Your index finger held at arm’s length spans about 1°, your fist about 10°.

 **Aperture**
-The diameter of a telescope’s main lens or mirror — and the scope’s most important attribute.
+The diameter of a telescope’s main lens or mirror—and the scope’s most important attribute.
 As a rule of thumb, a telescope’s maximum useful magnification is 50 times its aperture in inches (or twice its aperture in millimeters).

 **Asterism**
 Any prominent star pattern that isn’t a whole constellation, such as the Northern Cross or the Big Dipper.